Hinode logo

 We have now set the section title, included the first four posts sorted by publication date, and configured four columns.
 On smaller screens, Hinode will automatically adjust the amount of columns.
 The homepage should now look similar to the following screenshot:

-You can further expand the amount of sections on the homepage by adding entries to sections = ["blog"]
+You can further expand the amount of sections on the homepage by adding entries to sections = ["blog"].
+Define their configuration in the [sections] element.

-conventions for partial development.
+Hinode uses several Conventions for Partial Development.
 You are encouraged to follow these conventions as well.
 The most important validation is to formally define and validate any partial arguments.
-Our list component will support three arguments, being page
+Our list component will support three arguments, being page, list, and class.
+We can borrow their definitions from the file /data/structures/list.yml in the Hinode repository.
+Copy the following definitions to the file /data/structures/custom-list.yml.

 comment: >-